Authentication¶

 {data_dir}/api_key.jsonwith mode0600 - Read by middleware on every dashboard write request

-Read endpoints (GET /api/*) are public-by-default on the dashboard unless the node was started with --require-auth.
+Read endpoints (GET /api/*) are public by default on the dashboard unless the node was started with --require-auth.
 Write endpoints (POST/PUT/DELETE) always require:

 # Get your API key (run inside the container)